 7. Provide opportunities to move

 Provide your moving infant with obstacle courses such as pillows and boxes to scramble under, over and through.
-Watch and learn about the importance and benefits of crawling to your baby’s future here.

 8. Let your baby explore